 The Chief Minister replied expressing support for the community’s broad objectives and asking us to engage with the Community Services Directorate to take things forward.
 We have done so, but now been advised (formally confirmed yesterday) that the responsibility for the site has been transferred to the ACT Property Group within the Chief Minister, Treasury and Economic Development Directorate.
 No doubt this will mean further discussions to get a new set of officials ‘up to speed’.

 In recent weeks another exciting development has been further contact from the Blue Gum School which has expressed interested in building a ‘greenfields’ pre-school for 25-40 children operating 8am to 6pm five days a week.
 So, more options for the community to consider.
+The balance of activities on the site, including the potential operation of two pre-schools will need to be worked through, but it’s great that there is interest and options for occupancy that will bring further life to community.

 While we have made significant progress, a long term settling of the use of the site remains elusive and no doubt will continue to be a priority for the Association.